GoblinArchives/LiminalHorror/SRD3/NPCs.md

 A touring stage magician.
 His act is well received by the audience and he is respected within the magician community.

 * **Desire**: He is currently tracking down rumors of a Resonant Artifact.
-* **Secret**: William is a **[Knight of Amelioration](#knights-of-amelioration) (link)** and believes in the betterment of mankind through leveraging the weird.
+* **Secret**: William is a **[Knight of Amelioration](https://liminalhorrorrpg.com/srd-cults/#knights-of-amelioration)** and believes in the betterment of mankind through leveraging the weird.
 His act doesn’t involve real “magic” but he’s hoping his work with the Knights will allow him access to true Ritual magic.

 ---
 Next Section: [Factions](https://liminalhorrorrpg.com/srd-factions/)